tesera/terraform-modules/docs/Multi Account Setup.md

 1. `tfe apply` `./environments/account`
 1. Delete `terraform` User from account
 1. Repeat for each environments, operations, adn forensics accounts

+### Setup Login Account
+// User logs in and setts up MFA and generated access keys
+1. TODO

 ## TODO
 - how do users log in with/up pass